laravel/docs/blade.md

 <a name="displaying-data"></a>
 ## Displaying Data

-You may display data passed to your Blade views by wrapping the variable in "curly" braces.
+You may display data passed to your Blade views by wrapping the variable in curly braces.
 For example, given the following route:

     Route::get('greeting', function () {
         return view('welcome', ['name' => 'Samantha']);